Last Updated: March 2026

 How can we best cater to people who are intimidated by modern online dating?

-How does our concept attract female demographics - who have statistically been more put off by negative dating experiences?
+How does our concept attract women who have statistically been put off by bad dating experiences?

 User Testing Structure